Product Designer

 Responsibilities

-• Help to define and improve the interface and experience of GitLab.
+- Help define and improve the user experience (UX) and user interface (UI) of GitLab.

-• Have general knowledge of Git (for example, branching, push/pulling, committing, squashing) and DevOps (for example, pipelines, deployments, monitoring) flows.
+- General knowledge of Git (for example, branching, push/pulling, committing, squashing) and DevOps (for example, pipelines, deployments, security) flows.

 Levels